codefresh-io/docs.codefresh.io/_docs/installation/gitops/hosted-runtime.md

   * In the Codefresh UI, click the **Settings** icon on the toolbar.
   * From Runtimes in the sidebar, select [**GitOps Runtimes**](https://g.codefresh.io/2.0/account-settings/runtimes){:target="\_blank"}, and click **+ Add Runtime**.
   * Select **Hosted Runtime** and click **Add**.
-    {{site.data.callout.callout_tip}}
-    **TIP**
-    An account can be provisioned with a single Hosted GitOps Runtime.
-If you have already provisioned a Hosted GitOps Runtime for your account, the Hosted GitOps Runtime option is disabled.
-    {{site.data.callout.end}}
   * Continue from _step 3_.

 {:start="3"}
-1. When complete, to view the components for the Hosted GitOps Runtime, click **View Runtime**.
+1. Optional.
+When complete, click **View Runtime**.
   You are directed to the Runtime Components tab which is empty as Runtime components are hosted and managed by Codefresh.
   When Argo Rollouts are deployed on target clusters, the Runtime Components tab displays rollout reporters whose manifests are stored in the customer's Shared Configuration Repository created for the Runtime (described in Step 2).

+{{site.data.callout.callout_tip}}
+**TIP**
+  You can see that there are two steps to complete Hosted GitOps Runtime setup.
+  The Git Sources and the Managed Clusters are empty as they will be set up in the next steps.
+{{site.data.callout.end}}

 {% include
 image.html
 lightbox="true"
 file="/images/runtime/hosted-runtime-components.png"
 url="/images/runtime/hosted-runtime-components.png"
-alt="Runtime components for Hosted GitOps Runtime" caption="Runtime components for Hosted GitOps Runtime" max-width="70%"
+alt="Hosted GitOps Runtime after installation" caption="Hosted GitOps Runtime after installation" max-width="70%"
 %}

-{{site.data.callout.callout_tip}}
-**TIP**
-  You can see that there are two steps to complete Hosted GitOps setup.
-  The Git Sources and the Managed Clusters are empty as they will be set up in the next steps.
-{{site.data.callout.end}}

 If you navigate to **Runtimes > List View**, you can identify the Hosted GitOps Runtime through the Type column (Hosted), the Cluster/Namespace column (Codefresh), and the Module column (CD Ops).